iagoleal/iagoleal.github.io/content/posts/sampling-probabilities.md

 I know that I did.

-To wrap up, I should point out the similarity between today's derivation the and Herschel-Maxwell's theorem for rotation-invariant distributions.
+To wrap up, I should point out the similarity between today's derivation and Herschel-Maxwell's theorem for rotation-invariant distributions.
 In particular, because the sum equals the $L^1$ norm in the first quadrant.
 Does this mean something deeper?
 I don't really know, but I bet so.
 What I know is that one can sample from any $p$-norm sphere [@barthe_probabilistic_2005] using a distribution